Readit News logoReadit News

 I get this proposal's rationale, but it seems that it would implicitly make fd leaks more prone in python programs

-oseityphelysiol · 8 months ago
+oseityphelysiol · a year ago

 Of all the quirks with process spawning in posix keeping file descriptors open is the most problematic one I encountered.
 This bit into my ass while implementing a C library to have proper process spawning and stdio handling in LUA.
 I really wish file descriptors were non inheritable by default.

-teddyh · 8 months ago
+teddyh · a year ago

 > I really wish file descriptors were non inheritable by default.